 Drawing funds directly from your checking account with each swipe, “a debit card is essentially a plastic check,” Ulzheimer explains.
 “A prepaid debit card is cash in plastic form.”
 Load up the latter with funds and use it until you draw it down to zero.

 On the other hand, money tied to credit and charge cards belongs to the bank, and you’re just borrowing it.
-With the former, the lender allows you to carry a balance—and profits from that graciousness.
+With the former, the lender allows you to carry a balance—and profits (through interest paid) from that graciousness.
 Charge cards must be paid in full by the due date or you risk incurring serious penalties.

 March 9, 2016